-I have been using Visual Studio for years.
-Every time I have had to diff two files I went to notepad++ or some other great text editor.
-However I have recently discovered that you can actually do this from Visual Studio - with a bit of tinkering.
+I have been using Visual Studio for years and every time I have had to diff two files I went to notepad++ or some other great text editor, however I have recently discovered that you can actually do this from Visual Studio - with a bit of tinkering.

 Tools.DiffFiles in the command window.
 I will give you an example: If you have a project with two classes like below:

-You can easily diff the two files using the following command:
+You can easily compare the two files using the following command:

 Tools.DiffFiles Class1.cs Class2.cs

-Which will give you the usual window when diff'ing two files:
+Which will give you the usual window when comparing two files:

 The command window which can be seen at the bottom of the above image can be found at "View -> Other windows -> Command window" or use quicklaunch (ctrl + q and search for "command window").
 This window can also be found using ctrl + alt + a.